kasztp/hass_databricks/README.md

 # hass_databricks
- Tools to sync and analyze Home Assistant Ddata with Databricks.
+ Tools to sync and analyze Home Assistant data with Databricks.